-^{}LVISD requirement.
+^{}LVISD requirement in order to meet State-required curriculum elements.

 Foundation High School Program Endorsement Programs of Study

 Students must choose an "Endorsement," or area of concentration, upon entering the ninth grade.
 Each student can choose more than one endorsement area.
 Achieved endorsements will be noted on high school transcripts.
 Students can earn an endorsement by successfully completing at least one of the "Program of Study" requirements in the endorsement areas listed below.
 Please see the specific course requirements for each Program of Study area listed in the course catalog.
 Courses chosen during high school become the foundation for the future; therefore, careful selection of courses will form a Program of Study related to a chosen post-secondary educational goal.